wso2/msf4j/msf4j-serverless-parent/README.md

 # WSO2 Microservices Server - Parent POM for Microservices

-This parent POM file makes life easy for developers who write microservices using WSO2 MSS.
-The following example from the [stockquote-mss-lite](../samples/stockquote-mss-lite) microservice example, demonstrates how to quickly write a POM for your microservice using the
+This parent POM file makes life easy for developers who write microservices using WSO2 MSF4J.
+The following example from the [stockquote-msf4j-lite](../samples/stockquote-msf4j-lite) microservice example, demonstrates how to quickly write a POM for your microservice using the
-MSS Service Parent POM.
+MSF4J Service Parent POM.

 ```xml
 <project xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns="http://maven.apache.org/POM/4.0.0"